swiftlang/swift-evolution/proposals/0117-non-public-subclassable-by-default.md

 least the minimum of its class's access level and the overridden member's access level.
-Therefore, if the class is `open`, and the superclass method is `open`, the override must also be declared `open.
+Therefore, if the class is `open`, and the superclass method is `open`, the override must also be declared `open`.
 As a special case, an override that would otherwise be required to be declared `open` may instead be declared `public` if it is `final` or a member of a `final` class.